-- reference all plagiarised elements.
-Other content should not be altered.
-The resubmitted work will be assessed and marked without penalty; - b) Level 2: Student receives a formal written warning.
+- (a) Level 1: Student receives an informal verbal warning.
 The piece of work in question is inadmissible.
 The student is required to rephrase and correctly reference all plagiarised elements.
 Other content should not be altered.
-The resubmitted work will receive a reduced or capped mark depending on the seriousness/extent of plagiarism; - c) Level 3: Student receives a formal written warning.
+The resubmitted work will be assessed and marked without penalty; - (b) Level 2: Student receives a formal written warning.
 The piece of work in question is inadmissible.
+The student is required to rephrase and correctly reference all plagiarised elements.
+Other content should not

+- be altered.
+The resubmitted work will receive a reduced or capped mark depending on the seriousness/extent of plagiarism; - (c) Level 3: Student receives a formal written warning.
+The piece of work in question is inadmissible.
+There is no opportunity for resubmission.
+The student is required to submit a new piece of work as a supplemental assessment during the next available 20 session.
+Provided the work is of passing standard, the assessment mark and the module mark will be capped at the pass mark.
+Discretion lies with the Dean of Graduate Studies (as appropriate) in cases where there is no standard opportunity for a supplemental assessment under applicable course regulations.

-There is no opportunity for resubmission. - 9.
-Provided that the appropriate procedure has been followed and all parties in (6) above are in agreement with the proposed penalty, the Director of Teaching and Learning (Postgraduate) should in the case of a Level 1 offence, inform the Course Director and, where appropriate, the Course Office.
+Provided that the appropriate procedure has been followed and all parties in 54 above are in agreement with the proposed penalty, the Director of Teaching and Learning (Postgraduate) should in the case of a Level 1 offence, inform the Programme Director and, where appropriate, the Programme Office.
 In the case of a Level 2 or Level 3 offence, the Dean of Graduate Studies must be notified and requested to approve the recommended penalty.
+The Dean of Graduate Studies may approve or reject the recommended penalty or seek further information before making a decision.
+If he/she considers that the penalties provided for under the summary procedure are inappropriate given the circumstances of the case, he/she may also refer the matter directly to the Junior Dean who will interview the student and may implement the procedures as referred to under Section 5 (Other General Regulations).
+Notwithstanding his/her decision, the

-The Dean of Graduate Studies will inform the Junior Dean accordingly.
-The Junior Dean may nevertheless implement the procedures as set out in Section 5 (Other General Regulations). - 10.
-If the case cannot normally be dealt with under summary procedures, it is deemed to be a Level 4 offence and will be referred directly to the Junior Dean.
+2 and Level 3 offences accordingly.
+The Junior Dean may nevertheless implement the procedures as set out in Section 5 (Other General Regulations).

+56 If the case cannot normally be dealt with under summary procedures, it is deemed to be a Level 4 offence and will be referred directly to the Junior Dean.
 Nothing provided for under the summary procedure diminishes or prejudices the disciplinary powers of the Junior Dean under the 2010 Consolidated Statutes.

-Please see http://www.tcd.ie/calendar/undergraduate-studies/general-regulations-and-information.pdf http://www.tcd.ie/teaching-learning/assets/pdf/PlagPolicy02-06-2016.pdf
+Resources: Please see

+Calendar Part III, Section 1: General Regulations & Information, 'Plagiarism' Plagiarism Policy-mar2020.pdf (tcd.ie)

+Library Guides - Avoiding Plagiarism

+Academic Integrity - Trinity Teaching and Learning - Trinity College Dublin (tcd.ie)

+Plagiarism Declaration

+Please note: Turnitin is the software used by College for plagiarism detection, online assignment submission, and feedback.
+A selection of course assignments and dissertations may be run through this plagiarism software system.

-Intellectual Property Guidelines
+4.2 Intellectual Property Guidelines